 We’re here for people affected by mental ill health, as well as families, friends, carers and professionals.
 You can ask us a specific question about mental health or mental health services, or tell us about your situation and we’ll suggest some options for getting you help and support.

-The Oxfordshire Mind Information Service is here for you.
-We aren’t qualified to give medical advice or make a diagnosis, but we’ll always be able to point you in the direction of someone who can.
+We can’t give medical advice or make a diagnosis, but we’re certainly able to point you in the direction of someone who can.

 Open Monday to Thursday, 9:30am to 4:30pm; Friday 9:30am to 4:00pm.
 The service is closed on bank holidays.

 When you’re looking for support and/or wish to access Oxfordshire Mind’s services, we’ll offer you a one-off ‘Options Session’ with one of our Wellbeing Service workers.
 This session takes place over the phone and lasts around 25 minutes.
 During the session, we will:

 - Talk about your mental health, lifestyle and wellbeing

 - Provide information about relevant services, including our own

 - Arrange a one-off follow-up to review your wellbeing and discuss any steps taken